Artha Graha Network

-Artha Graha Network (shortened as AG Network), also known as Artha Graha Group, is a conglomerate founded by Tomy Winata and Armed Forces Foundation (with the help of Tomy business partner, Sugianto Kusuma).
+Artha Graha Network (shortened as AG Network), also known as Artha Graha Group, is an Indonesian conglomerate founded by Tomy Winata and Armed Forces Foundation (with the help of Tomy business partner, Sugianto Kusuma).
 The business mainly focused on real estate, financial, agrobusiness, hotel, mining, entertainment media, retail, technology, and others.

 History

 This group started from a bank called Bank Artha Graha (different from the new Bank Artha Graha Internasional, because this bank was previously called Bank Interpacific).
 Bank Artha Graha was originally called Bank Propelat which was owned by one of the Indonesian Armed Forces foundations, namely the Siliwangi Foundation in West Java.